jessexoc/pyptv/README.md

+A Python client for Public Transport Victoria's Timetable API: https://www.data.vic.gov.au/data/dataset/ptv-timetable-api

-# Disclamer
+#### Disclamer
-I am not affiliated with PTV.
+I am not affiliated with Public Transport Victoria.
 This in not an official API client.

 # Getting started